openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     * REQUIRED.
 A JSON array containing a list of the JWS signing algorithms (alg values) supported by the OP for the ID Token to encode the Claims in a JWT [JWT].
 Valid values include `RS256`, `ES256`, `ES256K`, and `EdDSA`.
 * `request_object_signing_alg_values_supported`
     * REQUIRED.
 A JSON array containing a list of the JWS signing algorithms (alg values) supported by the OP for Request Objects, which are described in Section 6.1 of [@!OpenID].
 Valid values include `none`, `RS256`, `ES256`, `ES256K`, and `EdDSA`.
-* `subject_identifier_types_supported`
+* `subject_syntax_types_supported`
     * REQUIRED.
 A JSON array of strings representing supported subject identifier types.
 Valid values include `jkt` and `did`.
 * `did_methods_supported`
     * OPTIONAL.
 A JSON array of strings representing supported DID methods, with a `did:` prefix and `:` suffix.
 For example, support for the DID method  `example` would be represented by `did:example:` as a string value.
-Specifying `did` as a supported option in `subject_identifier_types_supported` while omitting `did_methods_supported` indicates the Self-Issued OP will attempt to support all DID methods.
+Specifying `did` as a supported option in `subject_syntax_types_supported` while omitting `did_methods_supported` indicates the Self-Issued OP will attempt to support all DID methods.

 Note: need to confirm valid `alg` values that we want to explicitly support for `id_token_signing_alg_values_supported` and  `request_object_signing_alg_values_supported`
 Note: Make sure description of `subject_syntax_types_supported` and `did_methods_supported` is consistent with that in the RP Registration section.